w-klijn/cascaded_exploding_bar_chart/README.md

 ## Features
 1. Size of bars in, and the total number of bar-charts is generated from data
 2. Hight of bars based on raw data, normalized or percentage (each bar normalized individually)
-3. A consecutive set of boxes in each bar can be given emphasis
+3. Show multiple labeled relationships between stacks
 4. Explosion lines to show relation between stacked bars
 5. The explosion wedge can have labels and a shaded background
 6. Stacked bars and boxes can have labels
 7. Box labels will not display when text is to big for box (controllable)
 8. Only matplotlib needed
-9. Most textual and graphical elements can be typeset without chaning the code
+9. Most textual and graphical elements can be typeset without changing the code

 ![See graphic below for an rough example](/example.jpg?raw=true "")